gatsbyjs/gatsby/docs/blog/2018-10-06-deploying-gatsby-to-azure/index.md

 tags: ["deployment", "azure"]
 ---

-In this post we will walk through the process of deploying a Gatsby blog to Microsoft Azure from a local Git repository.
+In this post we will walk through the process of deploying a Gatsby blog to Microsoft Azure Storage using VS Code.

 ## Prerequisites

 To complete this tutorial you will need the following tools:

 - Node - To run the rest of the tools
-- Git - To handle our local source control
 - Gatsby CLI - To create your blazingly fast blog!
-- Azure CLI - To deploy your blog to Azure
+- VS Code - as a code editor

 ### Prerequisites Installation